SkipPharaoh/js-gladiator/readme.md

 ### Bonus

+> Not required to pass tests!

-- Add a method to remove gladiators from the arena by name
+- Add a new method to remove gladiators from the arena by name
 - Update your winning conditions so that if the gladiator named "Maximus" is in the fight, he wins.
 - Add a method to check to see if the crowd is entertained.
 The crowd is only entertained if Maximus is in the arena.
-- Before a losing gladiator is eliminated, the user should be prompted to put their thumbs up or down.
-If user votes down, the losing gladiator is removed.
-  If the user votes up, the gladiator stays in the arena and his opponent is removed.
-(Life isn't fair).
-Hint: look up the prompt() method